PawelKopec15/ghosthaus/episodes/README2.txt

 ================================================================================

 The code responsible for reading the .ep file is not foolproof, so be careful to write it carefully.
-No line breaks or leading spaces are tolerated.
+No line breaks or unnecesary spaces are tolerated.
 However, given how little the file contains, who cares.

 Once you have your .ep file ready, you can select your episode from the title